INtby/macos-dsstore-insight/macos_dsstore_report.md

 Even using tools like Dropover or soft links (symlinks) pointed directly at`.DS_Store` — and Dropover could show it in its shelf — but when I clicked "Reveal in Finder"… Finder just selected the folder, not the file.

+try to delete them, they generated at once.

 - Finder *really* doesn't want users to see `.DS_Store`
 - macOS uses both filesystem flags and GUI rules to hide it